-The weight saver protects the multi-purpose bay when it is empty.
+The weight saver protects the second battery as well as the multi-purpose bay when it is empty.

 To attach the weight saver, proceed as follows:

 - 1 If another device is in the multi-purpose bay, remove the device. - 2 Pull out the guide (1) of the weight saver and slide the weight saver in the direction of the arrow (2) until it clicks.